top of page

 Founder, The Cancer Dietitian

 I always wanted to work in a hospital.
 I loved it, and I still do.
-Understanding treatments, medications and complex symptom management, and the privilege of supporting people at a vulnerable time as part of a multidisciplinary team.
+It's where I developed a deep understanding of cancer treatments, medications, and complex symptom management, as well as the privilege of supporting people at a vulnerable time as part of a multidisciplinary team.

-That’s why I trained as both a Registered Dietitian and a Nutritional Therapist: so I can answer the full range of questions people bring, safely and in a way that fits alongside medical treatment.
+That’s why I trained as both a Registered Dietitian and a Nutritional Therapist.
+It means I can answer the full range of questions people bring in a way that fits safely alongside medical treatment.

-Working with people at every stage of cancer care has shown me how important it is to hold several things at once: the medical realities, the practical nutrition and lifestyle questions, and the lived experience of day-to-day life with cancer.
+Working with people at every stage of cancer care has shown me how important it is to hold all of these things at once: the medical aspects of treatment, the practical questions, the “what else can I do?” questions, and the day-to-day realities of living with cancer.

 Cancer can change your relationship with food.
 Things you once felt sure about can suddenly feel uncertain.
 Advice is everywhere - often conflicting, and rarely tailored.

-People don’t usually come to me because they want more information.
-They come because they want clarity, and confidence that what they’re doing is right for them.
+People don't usually come to me because they want more information.
+They come because they want help making sense of it all, and confidence that what they're doing is right for them.

 That’s the work I do.

-It's about navigating side effects that make eating harder, protecting strength and muscle when energy is low, and adjusting when appetite, digestion, or weight change.
+Supporting people through cancer is about much more than food.
+It's about navigating side effects that make eating harder, protecting strength and muscle when energy is low, and adjusting as things change.

-At other times it's about supporting recovery after surgery, strengthening bone health during endocrine therapy, preparing for treatment, and thinking ahead to longer-term health.
+At other times, it’s about preparing for treatment, supporting recovery after surgery, strengthening bone health during endocrine therapy, or thinking ahead to longer-term health.

 I’m here to listen, guide you, and help you feel confident in your choices.